TeXitoi/rusty-clock/README.md

 You also need a [ST-Linkv2](https://www.aliexpress.com/wholesale?SearchText=stlink+v2) to flash and debug.

 Everything can be purchased on [Aliexpress](https://www.aliexpress.com/) for less that 50$ (without the 3D printed case).

+## Wireing

+Everything is plugged directly to the blue pill board.

+E-paper display to blue pill board:
+- BUSY -> A10
+- RST -> A9
+- DC -> A8
+- CS -> B12
+- CLK -> B13
+- DIN -> B15
+- GND -> G
+- VCC -> 3.3

+BME280 to blue pill board:
+- VIN -> 3.3
+- GND -> G
+- SCL -> B6
+- SDA -> B7

+Buttons are connected between G and
+- A6 for cancel
+- A6 for previous
+- B0 for next
+- B1 for OK

+Passive buzzer is connected between G and A0.

+Coin battery to blue pill board:
+- (-) -> G
+- (+) -> VB

+Plug the micro USB connector of the blue pill board to a USB power supply (or a computer).